juhani-o/nysseclient/README.md

-# Client for showing Nysse timetables and routes and etc.
+# Nysse client
-This was made for testing react-query and tailwind css
+This project is for fetching Tampere area timetables using Nysse open API.
+Used technologies are react-query and Tailwind CSS.